tasosalvas/spdiu/doc/usage.md

 <!-- Copyright (C) 2025 Tasos Alvas <tasos.alvas@qwertyuiopia.com> -->
 <!-- SPDX-License-Identifier: AGPL-3.0-or-later                    -->
-# SPDIU Usage guide
+# SpdIU Usage guide

-> Follow the [Installation manual](./installation.md) to get SPDIU.
+> Follow the [Installation manual](./installation.md) to get SpdIU.
 This guide assumes you have a working installation.

-SPDIU is meant to live in a terminal you keep open while you play.
+SpdIU is meant to live in a terminal you keep open while you play.

 ```sh